michaelbjacobson/ruby-ttt/README.md

 Yes.
 The computer player is __unbeatable__.
 I'm not kidding, it literally can't be beaten.
 If you play against the computer you'll either draw or lose.
 If you don't believe me, give it a try.
 I dare you.

+Also, you may have noticed a file called 'config', inside the main Tic-Tac-Toe directory.
+This file allows you to quickly and easily make certain changes, before runtime, to the way the program operates.
+Feel free to experiment with different settings, though do bear in mind that if either of the test options aren't set to 'enabled' or 'disabled', they will be overriden by default settings.
+Ditto if the computer options are set below 0.

 #

 ### Testing